-Last year, delegates from the U.N.’s 193 member nations also gathered in New York for a conference to create the first draft of a legally binding international treaty they hope to adopt next year.
+Last year, delegates from the U.N.’s 193 member nations gathered in New York for a conference to create the first draft of a legally binding international treaty.
 A second conference was held in the spring of this year.
 The fourth session will be held in the first half of 2020.

 The treaty is intended to strengthen marine protections on the high seas — international waters that are beyond the 200 nautical mile (370 kilometer) jurisdiction of coastal nations.
 Exclusive economic zones generally reach 200 nautical miles from baselines or the continental shelf.

 Advocates say the treaty is needed to protect depleted fish stocks from illegal and under-regulated fishing along with deep seabed minerals and genomes hunted by businesses for new products.

 They are campaigning for an international legally binding instrument under the U.N.
 Convention on the Law of the Sea, or UNCLOS, that would protect marine biological diversity in areas that do not belong to any one country.
 Such resources are referred to as Biodiversity Beyond National Jurisdiction, or BBNJ.

 The U.N.
 General Assembly agreed in December 2017 on the need for an international conference to hammer out a high seas treaty.
 Article 192 of UNCLOS says nations “have the obligation to protect and preserve the marine environment.”

 Open oceans face mounting commercial pressures, however, in the absence of any effective or coordinated system of global governance to regulate areas beyond the control of any one country.

 Negotiations this year are focusing on how to manage geographical areas, including the possible creations of marine protected areas; how to provide for access to marine genetic resources and transfer of marine technology; and how to conduct environmental impact assessments in international waters.